JEdward7777/Pinokio/banana-gym/README.md

 ## The Environment

-Imagine you are selling potatos.
+Imagine you are selling bananas.
 One at a time.
-And the potatos get bad pretty quickly.
+And the bananas get bad pretty quickly.
 Let's say in 3 days.
-The probability that I will sell the potato is given by
+The probability that I will sell the banana is given by

 $$p(x) = (1+e)/(1. + e^(x+1))$$

 where x-1 is my profit.
 This x-1 is my reward.
-If I don't sell the potato, the agent gets a reward of -1 (the price of the potato).
+If I don't sell the banana, the agent gets a reward of -1 (the price of the banana).